petorre/functest-kubernetes/sylva/README.md

 ## Tested on

-Currently only validateLinuxDistribution and validateRT test cases were tested on worker nodes that are EC2 VMs, on servers with 4th Gen Intel Xeon Scalable Processors, using these Kubernetes distributions and Linux:
+All included test cases were tested on servers with 4th Gen Intel Xeon Scalable Processors, using these Kubernetes and Linux distributions:

+* k3s v1.31.6+k3s1 on Ubuntu 22.04.2 LTS with kernel 5.15-realtime on premises
-* k3s v1.31.6+k3s1 on Rocky Linux 9.5 with kernel 5.14
+* k3s v1.31.6+k3s1 on Rocky Linux 9.5 with kernel 5.14 on EC2 VM